 "You need a barrier to prevent the chronic friction or rubbing that causes the skin to try to protect itself, which is to thicken, which is what a callus is—thickened skin," recommends Campbell.

 While the most common thought is to rely on lifting gloves, they aren't recommended by trainers.
-Avoiding gloves is wise because they create a barrier between the weight and your hands, leading to issues with form and the weight slipping, causing dangerous accidents or injuries.
+Avoiding gloves is wise because they create a barrier between the weight and your hands, leading to issues with form and the weight slipping, potentially causing dangerous accidents or injuries.

 As well, some callus formation is essential for protecting your skin from further damage.
 It’s a protective mechanism that comes with the effort of lifting weights.